Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Sandaconda.md

 ---
 Ability1: Sand Spit
 Ability2: Shed Skin
+Baby: 'No'
+BookImageName: HOME844.png
+BookShinyImageName: HOME844_s.png
 BoxSprite: SRD-BoxSprite-sandaconda.png
+DexCategory: Sand Snake Pokemon
+DexDescription: It has a sack that can carry up to 220 lbs of sand, the way it coils allow it to spray the sand to its foes.
+If it sack ever runs out of sand it becomes limp and depressed.
+They are unfriendly but not really aggressive.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 38
+  Feet: 12.5
+  Meters: 3.8
 HiddenAbility: Sand Veil
 HomeSprite: SRD-HomeSprite-sandaconda.png
 Learnset: '[[SRD-Sandaconda-Learnset]]'
 Legendary: 'No'
 Name: Sandaconda
 Number: 844
+PrimaryEggGroup: Field
+SecondaryEggGroup: Dragon
 Sprite: sandaconda.png
 Type1: Ground
 Type2: ''
+Weight:
+  Hectograms: 655
+  Kilograms: 65.5
+  Pounds: 144.4
 ---

 #PokeroleSRD/Pokedex